About

 Greg Lavine, has over seventeen years of experience in government, political campaigns, community organizing, international work, and most recently in the private sector.
 Having served as a liaison to a governor, District Director to Congressmember Grace Meng, Chief of Staff to City Councilmember Karen Koslowitz, as well as time spent at the UN and abroad, Greg truly understands the nuances of government and its functions.
 Locally, he is a proud member of the Friends of Queensway Steering Committee and serves the Kew Gardens community as a trustee of Maple Grove Cemetery.

 Ruben Ramales Assoc.
-AIA, NOMA, is a Woodhaven, Queens native for nearly 30 years, attributing his local experience and expertise as the guide to his work, fostering partnerships, collaboration, and engagement.
-Ruben is currently the Executive Director of the Queens Chapter of the American Institute of Architects (AIA Queens), and holds a Bachelor of Architecture from the New York Institute of Technology.
-Ruben has led QueensWay Community Outreach and Engagement formerly as an Outreach Coordinator with the Trust for Public Land, a project partner of Friends of the QueensWay, the community advocacy group leading the project’s efforts.
-Ruben has been an active member of the American Institute of Architects (AIA) in various roles with local chapters across New York City.
-Ruben also serves on the board of the Woodhaven Cultural & Historical Society.
-When not partaking in professional opportunities, Ruben enjoys heading into Forest Park trails with his pit bull Lily.
+AIA, NOMA, is a native New Yorker raised in Woodhaven, Queens, who draws on his local experiences to guide his work—fostering partnerships, collaboration, and engagement.
+Ruben is a Senior Manager of Component Engagement with the American Institute of Architects, working across states to advance the impact and awareness of local AIA chapters.
+As the former Executive Director of the Queens Chapter of the American Institute of Architects (AIA Queens), Ruben holds a Bachelor of Architecture from the New York Institute of Technology.
+Ruben has led QueensWay community outreach and engagement formerly as an Outreach Coordinator with the Trust for Public Land, a project partner of Friends of the QueensWay.
+Currently, Ruben also serves on the boards of Woodhaven Cultural & Historical Society and Latimer House Museum.
+Ruben enjoys heading into Forest Park trails with his pit bull Lily when not partaking in professional or civic opportunities.

 Travis Terry is the Founder and CEO of Immortal Strategies, a firm he founded in 2024 to help businesses, nonprofits and institutions navigate New York.
 For over 25 years, Travis has been at the forefront of change in New York City helping facilitate business transactions, public/private partnerships, economic incentive and complex land use deals.
 His projects have resulted in the creation or expansion of parks, buildings, museums, businesses, technologies and social programs.
 Travis sits on the Board of Directors for a number of nonprofits, lives in Forest Hills, Queens with his wife and three kids and is a passionate sports fan.